 Important: The first four cannabis plant training techniques are suitable for use on autoflowering plants.
 The second four should be kept for photoperiod strains only.

-This is basically the next step up in cannabis plant training and it’s worth learning as it can really increase your yield.
+This is basically the next step up in cannabis plant training and it’s worth learning as it can really increase your yield, especially when used on weed strains that are naturally high yielding.
 It’s much the same idea as the previous technique.
 But this time instead of just bending the main stem, you bend all the branches away from the middle of the plant as it grows.
 So instead of turning into a Christmas tree, it develops more of a rectangular shape.
 This makes it much easier for the grow lights to reach all the different parts of the plant.
 It also decreases your chances of mould.

 Screen of Green

 The Screen of Green (ScrOG) system is actually really simple in both theory and practice.
 It just means you have to buy an extra piece of equipment, namely a mesh screen.
 You train your plant to put its stems through the holes in the mesh as it grows .
 This results in a flat shape which makes it easy for the grow lights to do their work.
 And you also get support for your buds as they mature.

 The ScrOG method also increases light penetration and which in turn can increase yield.
 By promoting a flat, even canopy, growers can more efficiently utilize their grow space and avoid shading issues.
 The technique also makes it easier to maintain and prune plants, as well as monitor their growth and health.